"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Methods

 \subsection{Participant recruitment and selection}

-We recruited participants who are end-users of Merlin Photo ID and/or Sound ID, the app's AI-based identification features.
-We also made efforts to recruit participants with different levels of domain and AI background to represent diverse perspectives and understand differences that may exist among end-users with varying background.
-Concretely, we created a screening survey with questions about the respondent's domain background, AI background, and app usage pattern (e.g., which Merlin features they use regularly, last time they used the app).
-We posted the survey in a variety of channels: Birding International Discord, AI for Conservation Slack, various Slack workspaces within our university, and Twitter.
+We recruited participants who are end-users of Merlin's Photo ID and/or Sound ID, the app's AI-based bird identification features, with considerations for diversity in participants' domain and AI background.
+Concretely, we created a screening survey with questions about the respondent's domain background, AI background, and app usage pattern (e.g., regularly used app features, frequency of app use).
+We posted the survey on a variety of channels: Birding International Discord, AI for Conservation Slack, various Slack workspaces within our institution, and Twitter.
 On Twitter, in addition to posting the survey, we reached out to accounts with tweets about Merlin via @mentions and Direct Messages.